 4 // Which grandstand to choose

-7 // Useful links to prepare your Shanghai trip
+7 // Useful links to prepare your trip to Shanghai

 From East Nanjing Road or People’s Square in the city centre, where most visitors are expected to stay, take a Line 2 train and change at Jiangsu Road for Line 11.
 This line has two branches and only the trains going to Anting stop at the Shanghai Circuit station.
 The exit of the station is about 300 yards from Gate 1 (behind the main grandstand) and 500 yards from Gate 11 (behind grandstand K).